gds32571/sdr-bash/README.md

 rtl2.sh
    runs the rtl_433 program in JSON output mode, assigns MQTT topics to the messages, and publishes them with the Paho client software.
    It uses a watchdog system on this network to signal it is up and running.
 A program called socket1.py does this function.
 Remove it (comment out) from the file if you don't use my deadman system (You probably don't!).
+   See https://github.com/gds32571/deadman-watchdog for more information on that software.